-Resource use will be measured with the iMTA Medical Consumption Questionnaire (iMCQ) and iMTA Productivity Cost Questionnaire (iPCQ).
+Resource use will be measured with a questionnaire based on the iMTA Medical Consumption Questionnaire (iMCQ) and iMTA Productivity Cost Questionnaire (iPCQ).
 The iMCQ is a generic instrument for measuring medical costs, whereas the iPCQ is a generic measurement instrument for measuring and valuing productivity losses.
-The iMCQ and iPCQ will be sent to the participants to be completed and returned prior to the telephone interviews.
-The questionnaires will then be reviewed at the time of the telephone interviews at 90 days (± 14 days), 180 days (± 14 days) and 365 days (± 14 days) and supplemented if necessary.
+The questionnaire will be sent to the participants to be completed and returned prior to the telephone interviews.
+The questionnaires will then be reviewed at the time of the telephone interviews at 90 days ( $\pm$ 14 days), 180 days ( $\pm$ 14 days) and 365 days ( $\pm$ 14 days) and supplemented if necessary.